Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Enter your income, expenses, other financial commitments and mortgage details to use the calculator.
 If you’re not sure about the mortgage details, you can look at the table on Finder’s mortgage page and enter estimates.

-This calculator doesn’t give a result based on your deposit size.
-This is because lenders decide how much to lend you based on a range of factors.
+This calculator doesn’t give a result based on your deposit size because lenders decide how much to lend you based on various factors.

 How to use the home loan borrowing power calculator

 One of the first factors a potential lender looks at when evaluating how much you can borrow, in addition to your deposit, is your income.
 Your income dictates how much you can repay from your loan each month, so lenders want to know if your income can meet the repayments for the size of the loan you want.

 Your potential lender will ask you the following questions about your income:

 - How much of your income have you been able to save?